Vinnovera/vinnovera.github.io/README.markdown

 9. `git commit -m "New post!"` to commit your post to the source branch
 10. And finally `git push origin source` to push your commit

+If you are lazy, you can skip step 6-10 and run `sh publish.sh`

 ## License
 (The MIT License)